-For students admitted to the program autumn 2014 the program comprises 120 credits including 52.5 credits compulsory courses, 37.5 credits of elective-compulsory/optional courses (of which at least one within "Specialisation" and at least one within "Sustainable development") and a degree project of 30 credits.
+The program comprises 120 credits including 52,5 credits compulsory courses, 37,5 credits of elective-compulsory/optional courses (of which at least one within "Specialisation" and at least one within "Sustainable development") and a degree project of 30 credits.
 Each year, the programme is adapted to the current food specialisation of the Engineering programme in Biotechnology.
 The range of courses offered includes relevant courses from the other specialisations.